chenichu/Kubernetes/README.md

 # Kubernetes

-This repository provides information and resources I gathered in my Kubernetes and EKS.
+This repository provides information and resources I gathered in my learning of Kubernetes and EKS.